 Read on…

-How to Obtain a Your Forklift License
+How to Obtain a Forklift License

 - Find a school where you want to take the training - To save you time in finding a school, we made a directory available for you, and the list of training schools in Arkansas is below, for your reference.
+See below for the list of schools.

 - Enroll in a course – please be reminded that before enrolling, you must specify what type of forklift you want to be trained on as there are a lot of them.
 The course curriculum must match with the type you’ve chosen.

 - Attend the classroom training – well, you might find it traditional but the classroom training is an important part of the training course.
-It is designed to be quick and easy to take, you could actually complete in just 4 hours less.
+It is designed to be quick and easy to take, you could actually complete it in just 4 hours less.

 - Take the practical training – you will go through the actual and hands-on driving.
-On this part, you will rehearse about the safe and proper use of the equipment.
+In this part, you will rehearse about the safe and proper use of the equipment.
 The trainer will oversee you while doing the exercises.

-- Get your performance evaluated - the trainer will evaluate your skill operating the forklift.
+- Get your performance evaluated - the trainer will evaluate your skill in operating the forklift.
 He will assign you to do sorts of work with the forklift such as starting the machine, loading/unloading, picking a laden pallet, maneuvering in tight spaces, weight calculation, transporting of loads, determining hazards, basic inspection and troubleshooting, and other tasks.
 Once he is satisfied with the skill you exhibited, he will recommend your certification.

 How to Pass the Training Exams?
 READ these guides: